pippinbarr/combat-at-the-movies/process/to-do.md

 - ~~__GENIUS__ In case I don't check below: REMOVE THE PLAYER TANK in The Conversation, it does nothing, and it breaks the sprite limit~~
 - ~~__TOKYO STORY FOR NOW__ Decide about removing Some Like It Hot and find a replacement (ugh)~~

-- Tweak audio files to make them at least a bit easier to hear
+- Tweak audio files to make them at least a bit easier to hear (but not too easy!)
 - Implement standard timer ending: flashing score (warning) followed by complete freeze (no audio) with palette swapping of everything on the screen, then return to menu on a timer
 - Check all endings make (some) sense across all games
 - General bugs associated with endings (esp. playing boolean where you end up with player able to move/not move or the enemy not spinning or sounds playing, etc. Messy.)
+- Make a splash/title screen (probably Citizen Kane poster image on top of a similar? painting of a tank)

 # Tokyo Story (Alone)